 ~Just L (September 18, 2018)

-Author’s Note: I love a good double entendre and the perks of being a frequent flier.
+Author’s Note: I love a good double entendre and the perks of becoming a first class frequent flier.

 When it came down to it, he preferred breasts over brains.
 And, I am too smart to compete with that.

 In 1977 (8th grade), I thought I was more brains than beauty, my limbs were too long, my nose was too big, my breasts were too small, my (23″) waist wasn’t small enough… Today, at age 55, I know that I had everything I needed.
 Just add a bigger smile.

 Embrace it all.
 Now.
 Do not let another day go by without loving ALL of you!